nylonee/watchlistarr/README.md

 a user
 removes an item off their watchlist, Watchlistarr can detect that and delete content from Sonarr/Radarr.**

-This feature is disabled by default, refer to the Environment Variables below to see the config required to enable it.
+Note: This feature is disabled by default, refer to the Environment Variables below to see the config required to enable it.
 Whether you've enabled this or not, you can enjoy a little "sneak peek" upon startup of the app, where the logs will list the movies/tv shows that are out of sync.